 Maintaining and exploiting multiple technologies (for power generation and distribution) allows our industry to offer an optimal mix to any region where electrification is not feasible due to low population density or high raw material prices.
 The owner of a factory ship with a fleet of Sea-wiggle.R can provide liquid e-fuels for distribution to remote areas and urban power generation.

-Seanergy.be offers countries greater energy independence by synthesising hydrocarbons, on board a factory ship, from large-scale on-site decarbonisation with hydrogen from electrolysis with Sea-wiggle.Rs.
+Seanergy.be offers countries greater energy independence by synthesising hydrocarbons, aboard factory ships, from large-scale on-site decarbonisation with hydrogen from electrolysis with Sea-wiggle.Rs.
 Such a fleet can be stationed near areas of high demand for CO2-neutral e-fuels (motorcycles, cars, buses) to reduce pollution while avoiding vulnerable sea-to-land cables.

 Ships are using the heavy part of crude oil - it has also an high energetical density.